Everyone says you should have your cholesterol levels checked. But what is cholesterol? And why is it important?

 - Severe liver damage has occurred when switching to a long-acting niacin (NIASPAN) from immediate-release niacin.
 Do not switch between forms of niacin without talking to your healthcare provider.

 - Tell your healthcare provider about any unexplained muscle pain, tenderness, or weakness, as this could be a sign of a serious side effect.
-This risk increases when NIASPAN is taken with a statin, particularly in the elderly, diabetics, and those with kidney or thyroid problems.
+This risk increases when NIASPAN is taken, particularly in the elderly, diabetics, and those with kidney or thyroid problems.

 - NIASPAN should be used with caution if you consume large amounts of alcohol and/or have a past history of liver disease.

 - Your healthcare provider should do blood tests before and during treatment to check liver enzyme levels, as these can increase with treatment.

 - NIASPAN can cause an increase in blood sugar levels.
 If you have diabetes, check your blood sugar levels more frequently during the first few months or with NIASPAN dose changes.

 - Tell your healthcare provider if you have kidney problems or a history of gout.
 NIASPAN can cause an increase in uric acid levels.

 - The most common side effects with NIASPAN are flushing, diarrhea, nausea, vomiting, increased cough, and itching.

 - Flushing (warmth, redness, itching, and/or tingling of the skin) is a common side effect of NIASPAN therapy.
 It may vary in severity and is more likely to happen when starting NIASPAN or during dose increases.
 Flushing may get better after several weeks of consistent NIASPAN use.
 Talk to your doctor about how the symptoms of flushing are different from symptoms of a heart attack.
 By dosing at bedtime, flushing will likely occur during sleep.
 If awakened by flushing, get up slowly, especially if feeling dizzy or faint, or taking blood pressure medications.